The Unforgettable: Regular series

+2015 special

 Episodes

-To date, five series have been produced, the first three from 2000 to 2002.
-Following an eight-year hiatus, the series returned in 2010.
+To date, five series have been produced, the first three from 21 January 2000 to 21 May 2002.
+Following an eight-year hiatus, the series returned on 8 August 2010.

 The first two series were made by Watchmaker Productions.
 Series 3 was made by Chrysalis Entertainment, whilst series 4 and 5 are made by North One Television, which are all now part of All3Media.

-In total, 38 episodes were produced.
+In total, 38 regular episodes were produced.

 The last obituary-based documentary in the series was broadcast on 30 May 2012.
-However, there was an additional one-off edition on 4 September 2015, focusing on The Sweeney.
+However, there was an additional one-off edition on 4 September 2015, focusing on The Sweeney, bringing the number of episodes to 39.

 Series 1 (2000)

-All 6 episodes are 30 minutes long unless stated.
+All 6 episodes are 30 minutes long.